 Astrophotos Taken Through A Meade ETX 90

-The above survey results, obtained from over 250 amateur astronomer participants, shows that over half amateur astronomers surveyed at one time or another have taken their own moon pics, and nearly as many have taken planetary pics.
+The survey results shown below, obtained from over 250 amateur astronomer participants, shows that over half amateur astronomers surveyed at one time or another have taken their own moon pics, and nearly as many have taken planetary pics.
 Another survey result showed that while film cameras are still used some